 As a teenager, Elizabeth experienced poor treatment at the hands of men and also watched her fourth step-mother, Katherine Parr, die shortly after giving birth.
 While living in Katherine Parr’s household, Katherine’s husband Thomas Seymour was physically flirtatious with the Lady Elizabeth in a way that must have been both confusing and frightening.
 Elizabeth was confronted by Katherine Parr, who blamed Elizabeth for Thomas Seymour’s dubious actions.
 Seymour was later executed as it was discovered he had designs on marrying Elizabeth.
 After Elizabeth became queen, she famously never married.
 It has been presumed that the reason why is because of all the sadness and destruction of married women that Elizabeth witnessed growing up.
 However, there is one oft-forgot example of a single life well-lived: the life of Anne of Cleves.

-Anna von Kleve, commonly known as Anne of Cleves, who took the escarbuncle as her badge, arrived in England as Henry VIII’s fourth bride and Elizabeth’s second stepmother in January 1540.
+Anna von Kleve, commonly known as Anne of Cleves, who took the escarbuncle of Cleves and lion of Jülich as her badges, arrived in England as Henry VIII’s fourth bride and Elizabeth’s second stepmother in January 1540.
 The escarbuncle, a heraldic device consisting of eight metal rays, took its name from a combination of the French word esmeraude, or emerald, and the Latin word carbunculus, or dark red precious stone; in effect, a green ruby.
 Anna, an intelligent woman herself, would have met Elizabeth when Elizabeth was six years old.
 Shortly after her wedding, Anna received a letter from little Elizabeth, who very much wanted to meet her new stepmother:

 “Permit me to show, in this billet, the zeal with which I devote my respect to you as queen, and my entire obedience to you as my mother.
 I am too young and feeble to have power to do more than felicitate you with all my heart in this commencement of your marriage.
 I hope that your Majesty will have as much goodwill for me as I have zeal for your service.”